The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 1. Build a Financial Safety Net

-Aim for 6-12 months of expenses saved (vs. 3-6 months for traditional employees).
-Use apps like Keeper Tax or QuickBooks Self-Employed to track deductible expenses and set aside 30% of every payment for taxes.
+Aim for 6-12 months of funds saved (vs. 3-6 months for typical staff).
+Use apps like Keeper Tax nonetheless QuickBooks Self-Employed to hint deductible funds however as a result — honestly so so put apart 30% of every price for taxes.

 2. Diversify Income Streams